brainsprite/brainsprite/docs/source/QUICKSTART.md

   });
   </script>
 ```
+Other important parameters are:
-The three parameters are `canvas`: the ID of the canvas where the brain slices will be added; `sprite`: the ID of the sprite image; and, `nbslice` the size, along axis Y and Z, of each slice inside the sprite.
-The call to `brainsprite` will automatically generate the slices.
-Try clicking on the slices to navigate the volume.
+ * `canvas`: the ID of the canvas where the brain slices will be added;
+ * `sprite`: the ID of the sprite image;

+The call to `brainsprite` will automatically generate a brain viewer, just like
+this one:
+<iframe src="_static/example_basic.html" width=500 height=200 style="padding:0; border:0; display: block; margin-left: auto; margin-right: auto"></iframe>

-## Templating
+## Python code

-The brainsprite python library uses another library called
+The brainsprite python library uses [nilearn](https://nilearn.github.io/) in
-[nilearn](https://nilearn.github.io/) in order to generate the sprites, as well
-as the html and javascript code required above.
-This code can be inserted into
+order to generate the sprites, as well as the html and javascript code required
-an html page template based on the [tempita](https://pypi.org/project/Tempita/)
+above.
+This code can be inserted into an html page template based on the
-library.
-Altogether, adding a brainviewer to a webpage only takes a few lines of
+[tempita](https://pypi.org/project/Tempita/) library.
+Altogether, adding a
+brain viewer to a webpage only takes a few lines of python.
+Check the tutorials
-python.
-Check the tutorials to learn more about the syntax.
+to learn more about the syntax.